ThanoRA: Task Heterogeneity-Aware Multi-Task Low-Rank Adaptation: Conclusion

 \section{Conclusion}

-In this paper, we introduce \ourmethod{}{}, a task heterogeneity-aware framework for multi-task low-rank adaptation without relying on non-mergeable additional structures.
-To tackle the key challenges of heterogeneous task demands and inter-task optimization interference, ThanoRA incorporates two synergistic components: Heterogeneity-Aware Subspace Initialization, which allocates task-specific subspaces based on complexity estimates, and Subspace-Preserving Regularization, which prevents subspace collapse throughout training.
-Extensive experiments on both multimodal and text-only benchmarks demonstrate that ThanoRA enables unified and robust multi-task adaptation, consistently outperforming strong baselines in both accuracy and inference efficiency.
+In this paper, we propose \ourmethod{}{}, an effective and efficient Task Heterogeneity-Aware framework for multi-task low-rank adaptation without non-mergeable structures.
+By combining \textit{Heterogeneity-Aware Subspace Initialization (HASI)} with \textit{Subspace-Preserving Regularization (SPR)}, ThanoRA enables fine-grained knowledge injection and prevents subspace collapse.
+Experiments on multimodal and text-only benchmarks show that it consistently outperforms strong baselines and even surpasses single-task fine-tuning, while maintaining the mergeability of LoRA and thus incurring no additional storage cost or inference latency.